NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Unstable Check Failure.md

+Granted by [[Class Features/Innovation|Innovation]] failing an Unstable check

-On a failure, the innovation malfunctions in a spectacular (though harmless) fashion, such as a belch of smoke or shower of sparks, and it becomes incapable of being used for further unstable actions.
+The innovation malfunctions in a spectacular (though harmless) fashion, such as a belch of smoke or shower of sparks, and it becomes incapable of being used for further unstable actions.

 *Source: Pathfinder Guns & Gears*
 *OGL*